What happens at a Lions Quest teacher accreditation workshop?

 - consider classroom and/or school-wide implementation.

-“How can a school community best support the development and wellbeing of respectful, responsible and resilient young people?” is the central question which is considered and revisited throughout the day.
+“How can a school community best support the social and emotional development of respectful, responsible and resilient learners?” is the central question which is considered and revisited throughout the day.

 After spending some time planning their school or classroom implementation, participants leave the training day with a clear idea of what they will do first.